Ines023/top-profe/README.md

 {
     "database": {
         "host": "<your.mysql.database.host>",
-        "user": "<the database's user>",
+        "port": "<the database's port, 3306 by default>", "user": "<the database's user>",
         "password": "<the password for that user>",
         "dbName": "<the name of the database to use>" },
     "server": {
         "url": "<https://topprofes.public.url>",
+        "port": "<port for the server to listen>", "usingProxy": true,
-        "sessionSecret": "<some secure random secret>",
+        "sessionSecret": "<some secure random secret>"
-        "https": {
-            "keyPath": "</path/to/your/privkey.pem>",
-            "certPath": "</path/to/your/cert.pem>"
-        }
     },
     "cas": {
         "ssoUrl": "<https://your.cas.sso.login.url>"